gasti-jm/argentum-online-lwjgl3/README.md

 <p>
   <a target="_blank" href="https://es.wikipedia.org/wiki/Argentum_Online">Argentum Online</a> is a MMORPG Video Game of the year 1999 created in Visual Basic 6.0 by Pablo Marquez (Morgolock), this game is open source. <br/> <br/>
   I have translated it to Java with LWJGL3, this game would be the base client, the connection to the server is being implemented with Java sockets.
-The java server has not been developed yet, but you can use the Argentum Online Alkon v13.0 server from VB6.
+The java server has not been developed yet, but you can use the <a target="_blank" href="https://www.gs-zone.org/temas/cliente-servidor-v0-13-0-completos-y-funcionales.36521/">Argentum Online Alkon v13.0 server from Visual Basic 6.0</a>.
 </p>

 # Discord